davidjguru/davidjguru.github.io/_posts/2019-10-30-Random-commands-for-your-daily-life-with-drupal.md

 //  Review the Syntax from your Apache config. sudo apache2ctl -t
 ```
+Now talking 'bout Apache, I would to share just a simple example to get files not for your local path, but from a live web site.
+It's a simple way to mapping paths for images (for example) from a local deploy using the images in the live site.
 ```bash
 # Rewrite install.php during install to see if mod_rewrite is working
   RewriteRule ^core/install.php core/install.php?rewrite=ok [QSA,L]